Stunning beaches, crystal clear waters, and some of the most delicious food make for an island holiday destination like no other.

 - Haad Yao: Found on the west coast of the island, this beach is a little livelier.

 - Haad Salad: This beach is quiet and more family orientated.

-- Haad Rin: This beach is where it’s at during Full Moon Party time.
+- Haad Rin Beach: This beach is where it’s at during famous Full Moon Parties.
+Party animals flock over from Koh Samui to attend the party.
 However, it is pretty relaxed outside those five days of the month.